 “I thought that was in Dakon.”
 Klev snatched to notebook from him.

 “I’m pretty sure that we hadn’t had an assignment in Dakon yet.”
-Lom didn’t like fighting with Klev, but his head hurt from trying to fit the memory puzzle pieces together.
+Lom didn’t like fighting with Klev.
+His head ached from trying to fit the memory puzzle pieces together.
 The notebooks helped, but he was sure that many pages were missing.

 They were too busy bickering to notice that they had arrived at their destination.
 Klev realized where they were as he collided with an orange, plastic tent.